gorandalum/fluent-result/README.md

 ```
 Result<Customer, String> customerResult = getCustomer(id);
 ```
-However the full benefit of using the result library is more visible when using chaining, and utilizing other methods that return Result values.
+However the full benefit of using the result library is more visible when using chaining and utilizing other methods that return Result values.

+Some other methods to use while chaining:
 ```

-public Result<Account, String> findAccount(Customer customer, String accountId) {
+public Result<Account, String> findAccount(List<Account> accounts, String accountId)
-...
-}

-public void logAccountInfo(Account account) {
+public void logAccountInfo(Account account)
-    ...
-}

-public void logError(String customerId, String accountId, String errorMsg) {
+public void logError(String customerId, String accountId, String errorMsg)
-    ...
-}

 ```

 Now the above methods can be called by chaining the calls.

 ```
-public long getBalance(String customerId, String accountId) {
+public BigDecimal getBalance(String customerId, String accountId) {
     return getCustomer(customerId)
         .map(Customer::getAccounts)
-        .flatMap(customer -> findAccount(customer, accountId)
+        .flatMap(accounts -> findAccount(accounts, accountId)
         .consume(this::logAccountInfo)
         .map(Account::getBalance)
         .consumeError(errMsg -> logError(customerId, accountId, errMsg))
-        .orElse(0);
+        .orElse(BigDecimal.ZERO);
 }
 ```

-In the above chain the methods _map_, _flatMap_ and _consume_ is invoked only if there is an actual success value in the Result, and not if an error were returned somewhere in the chain.
-The method _consumeError_ is only invoked if an error is present.
+In the above chain the methods `map`, `flatMap` and `consume is invoked only if there is an actual success value in the Result, and not if an error were returned somewhere in the chain.
+The method `consumeError` is only invoked if an error is present.

-Fluent Result also provides Result-classes for some normal result types.
+Fluent Result also provides Result classes for some other normal result types.
 This is the classes _OptionalResult_, _BooleanResult_ and _VoidResult_.
+These classes provide some additional methods relevant for their type, like `runIfEmpty` on OptionalResult and `runIfTrue` on BooleanResult.
+Or they remove some unnecessary methods like the `map`/`flatMap` methods on VoidResult.

+Example of a method returning an OptionalResult:
 ```
 public OptionalResult<Movie, String> findMovie(String title) {
     try {
-        Movie movie = service.getMovie(title);
+        Movie movie = service.getMovie(title); // May be null
         return OptionalResult.successNullable(movie);
     } catch (RuntimeException ex) {
         return Result.error(ex.getMessage());